advnpzn/HisokaBot/README.md

 # HisokaBot
-Just a bot to mess with people lel
+Just a Telegram bot to mess with people lel